- Code SCNC2201

 - Face-to face component which consists of a 1 x 2 hour workshop per week.

-- Approximately 106 hours of self-study which will include preparation for workshops and assessment tasks.
+- Approximately 106 hours of self-directed study which will include preparation for workshops and assessment tasks.

 Students are expected to actively participate and contribute towards discussions.